fivetran/fivetran_sdk/development-guide.md

 ### CreateTable
 This operation should fail if it is asked to create a table that already exists.

+### DescribeTable
+This operation should report all columns in the destination table, including Fivetran system columns such as `_fivetran_synced` and `_fivetran_deleted`.
+It should also provide other additional information as applicable such as data type, `primary_key` and `DecimalParams`.

 ### Truncate
 This operation might be requested for a table that does not exist in the destination.
 In that case, it should NOT fail, simply ignore the request and return `success = true`.